springfall2008/batpred/docs/apps-yaml.md

 - **binary_sensor.predbat_charging** - Will be True when the home battery is inside a charge slot (either being charged or being held at a level).
 Note that this does include charge freeze slots where the discharge rate is set to zero without charging the battery.

-- **binary_sensor.predbat_discharging** - Will be True when the home battery is inside a force discharge slot.
+- **binary_sensor.predbat_exporting** - Will be True when the home battery is inside a force discharge slot.
 This does not include discharge freeze slots where the charge rate is set to zero to export excess solar only.

 ## Understanding how days_previous works